Colour Grading Trends for 2023

 Green-tinged colour graded shot of a man leaning against a phone booth, people in a desert landscape in the background.
 Image from Wes Anderson's 2023 film "Asteroid City"

-Image Credit: Asteroid City, by Wes Anderson, 2023
+Image Credit: Asteroid City, directed by Wes Anderson, 2023

 Looking ahead to 2024